Mental Health and Wellness Resources for the Black Community

 Therapy for Black Girls

 Therapy for Black Girls is an "online space dedicated to encouraging the mental wellness of Black women and girls."
-Content includes a therapist locator, a weekly podcast, a support community "The Yellow Couch Collective" (subscription-based), and blog.
+Content includes a therapist locator, a weekly podcast, a support community, and blog.

 APA Member Town Hall: Listening to You about the Ongoing ‘Racism Pandemic’